twlevelup/watch_edition/README.md

-# Proto Watch App Development Environment
+# LevelUp Watch Edition App Development Environment

 This git repo contains all the code you need to prototype apps for the Proto Watch.